vuestorefront/vue-storefront/CONTRIBUTING.md

 All requests regarding support with implementation or application setup should be sent to contributors@vuestorefront.io

 If the issue is about some changes with particular theme prefix the issue with theme name (ex. "[default] change product tile background color" )

+## TypeScript?

+We're introducing TypeScript to Vue Storefront core, so You can use it where it's aproprierate - but please be pragmatic.
+Here are some thoughts on how to use TS features in Vue Storefront: [TypeScript Action Plan](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/TypeScript%20Action%20Plan.md).

 ## Pull request checklist

 Here’s how to submit a pull request. <b>Pull request that dont meet this requirements will not be merged.</b>